Slavery in Britain: Enslaved Indians

 Although the enslavement of Africans formed the largest and most documented aspect of slavery connected with Britain, Indians also experienced forms of coerced labour under British rule.
-Colonial authorities often used “Indian” to describe all South Asians, while modern historians sometimes prefer “South Asian” for precision.
+Colonial authorities often used "Indian" to describe all South Asians, while modern historians sometimes prefer "South Asian" for precision (note that the word 'Indian' was also used to label First People Americans in British newspapers).
 Indian men, women, and children were transported in smaller numbers to Britain and to colonial possessions through capture, debt, or coercion.
 Recent scholarship distinguishes these cases from later indentured migration, emphasising that in some contexts they amounted to slavery in legal and social terms.

 From the seventeenth century onwards, East India Company officials and private traders brought Indian attendants and servants to Britain.
 Household records sometimes described them as chattels, and newspaper advertisements occasionally listed "East Indian" slaves for sale in London and other port cities.
 Their numbers were much smaller than those of African slaves, but the evidence shows that Indian presence in Britain was not confined to voluntary migration.
 According to Kale, categories such as "servant" or "slave" were often applied interchangeably, making the scale difficult to measure yet revealing that conditions could approximate slavery.

 Court proceedings also reference disputes involving Indian slaves.
 Anderson points to manumission documents for "East Indian" individuals in the eighteenth century that suggest some were purchased in Asian ports and brought to Britain as household property.
 These instances overlapped with the legal uncertainty following the Somerset ruling of 1772, which was framed around African slaves but raised broader questions about the status of non-European servants from Asia.

 In the wider Indian Ocean world, Indians were trafficked under both British and rival colonial regimes.
 Vink records that tens of thousands of Indians, together with smaller numbers of Africans, were carried as slaves by Dutch and British traders to the East Indies during the seventeenth century.
 Carter has demonstrated that enslaved Indians, including women and children, were present on islands such as Mauritius before the nineteenth-century shift to indentured labour.
 Such findings complicate the narrative that Indians were introduced only as indentured workers after 1834.

 In South Africa, Vahed and Desai document the arrival of Indian slaves at the Cape from the seventeenth century, often brought via Madagascar or directly from India.
 Their numbers were fewer than those of African captives, but they nonetheless formed part of the early colonial labour force.
 Allen underscores that the Indian Ocean slave trade connected East Africa, South Asia, and Southeast Asia, with Indian captives entering Dutch, French, and British colonies.